Ira Flatow: Television

 From 1982 through 1987 he hosted the Emmy Award-winning PBS science program Newton's Apple, which originated at KTCA in St. Paul, Minnesota.
 In 1991, Flatow wrote and reported science and technology for CBS News' CBS This Morning.
-He has discussed cutting-edge science on a number of programs, including the Cablevision program Maximum Science.
+He has discussed scientific topics on programs such as the Cablevision program Maximum Science.
 He hosted the PBS series Big Ideas produced by WNET.
 His TV credits include science reporter for CBS This Morning, Westinghouse, and cable's CNBC.
 Flatow wrote, produced and hosted an hour-long documentary about the history of the transistor called Transistorized!, which aired on PBS.
 He has talked about science on a number TV shows including The Merv Griffin Show, Today, Charlie Rose, and The Oprah Winfrey Show.
-He has written three books that popularize topics in science and technology: Rainbows, Curveballs, and Other Wonders of the Natural World Explained, They All Laughed...
-From Light Bulbs to Lasers: The Fascinating Stories Behind the Great Inventions That Have Changed Our Lives, and Present at the Future: From Evolution to Nanotechnology, Candid and Controversial Conversations on Science and Nature.
+He has authored three books on science and technology: Rainbows, Curveballs, and Other Wonders of the Natural World Explained; They All Laughed...
+From Light Bulbs to Lasers: The Fascinating Stories Behind the Great Inventions That Have Changed Our Lives; and Present at the Future: From Evolution to Nanotechnology, Candid and Controversial Conversations on Science and Nature.